git-pull/website/consulting/will-i-work-for-equity-only.rst

   What a programmer gets is a person bossing them around, without getting paid.

-  That's like having a NASCAR with no pit crew (*dude.*)

-  You're a superstar racer.
+  You're a super NASCAR racer.
 You got the best car.
 But, stuff breaks, you want upgrades.
 And despite your trying to make do with budget parts and volunteers, not just any mechanic works on these types of vehicles, or does it well/fast/etc. enough to keep you competitive.